A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 Pro-level Campagnolo groupsets: Record and Super Record

 Campagnolo also offers an even higher-level groupset in the form of Super Record.
 While essentially the same as Record, it uses even fancier materials to lighten and enhance each and every part.
-It can be considered an 'hors catégorie', above anything offered by Shimano or SRAM, and is only usually found on the most expensive pro-level road machines.
+It is only usually found on the most expensive pro-level road machines.

 Electronic Campagnolo EPS groupsets